 Interventions to the historic structure are carefully directed inward, drawing inspiration from drawers used to organize typesetting materials.
 Material selections and graphics throughout the building evoke images of the building’s rich printing history.
 Sections of roof are deliberately peeled away to create signature community garden spaces shared by up to 10 units each.
 A number of unique floor plans also capitalize on soaring factory ceilings, working lofted bedrooms in amongst the worn steel trusses and timber decking of the original structure.
 Flat-style units condense the features of a modern apartment into a compact ‘core,’ highlighting board formed concrete and mushroom capital columns that were engineering innovations of the era.
 A rooftop lounge features seating areas cut from tanks that stored water for the original sprinkler system, a 360 degree panorama of St. Louis, and rooftop pool with skyline views.

-Listed on the National Register of Historic Places in 2014, the Woodward & Tiernan Printing Company will be the new home of Woodward Lofts in 2018.
+Listed on the National Register of Historic Places in 2014, the Woodward & Tiernan Printing Company became the home of Woodward Lofts in 2018.